tbarlow12/clvr/README.md

    * Custom predicate for command result
    */
   custom?: {(parameters: InterpolateParameters, directory: string, stdout: string, stderr: string): void};
   /**
    * Predicate condition that, if false, prevents the step from being run */ condition?: {(directory: string): boolean};
   /**
    * Does not print stdout from command (will still print stderr) */ silent?: boolean
+  /**
+   * Number of times to try executing the command if fails (does not retry on assertion failures) */ retries?: number
 }
 ```